ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 The attributes listed in the table below allow for consistent attribution of datasets within IOOS' national products.
 Data providers are encouraged to follow these attribute guidelines exactly to ensure datasets appear with proper attribution.

+Typically, data providers should use the Regional Association information to populate the publisher attributes (see the example below).

 Consult the [Gold Standard Example Datasets](gold-standard-examples) for good examples to start from.

 Name | Convention | Description | Type | Role